DoctorMcKay/node-blackvue/README.md

 The stream may hang if the camera reboots or disconnects in the middle of the transfer.
 You're responsible for handling this event on your own if you use this method.

+If the file exists on the camera but is empty, the promise will be rejected with error message "Empty file".

 ### downloadFileToDisk(remotePath, localPath[, progressListener])
 - `remotePath` - The string path to the file (from `getDownloadableFiles`)
 - `localPath` - The string path where the file should be written (the directory must exist)